shaizai1/World-News-Search/README.md

 * [Mike Davies](https://github.com/welsh-bloke)
 * [Alex Ainslie](https://github.com/AlexAins)

 We worked together to produce this application by splitting the work between all of us and working together to merge our work into a single working application.
-To keep a clear idea of our work we used created a wireframe for our application and a Kanban Board to track work on GitHub.
+To keep a clear idea of our work we used created a wireframe for our application and a Kanban Board to track of our work on GitHub.

 #### Application Wireframe:
 <img src="./assets/images/wireframe.png" width="600">